pseudogene/fish_pedigree/README.md

 # Fish-Pedigree

-Fish-Pedigree is a set of Python 3 scripts able to draw publication-ready vectorial chromosomes for pedigree and local ancestry inferance.
+Fish-Pedigree is a set of Python3 scripts able to draw publication-ready vectorial chromosomes for pedigree and local ancestry inferance.

 ## Description